Kyle Williams (defensive tackle)

-Kyle Derrick Williams (born June 10, 1983) is an American former professional football player who spent his entire 13-year career as a defensive tackle for the Buffalo Bills of the National Football League (NFL).
-He played college football for the LSU Tigers, and was selected by the Bills in the fifth round of the 2006 NFL Draft, playing 13 seasons with them before retiring following the 2018 season.
+Kyle Derrick Williams (born June 10, 1983) is an American college football coach and former professional football player who spent his entire 13-year career as a defensive tackle for the Buffalo Bills of the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by the Bills in the fifth round of the 2006 NFL draft, playing 13 seasons with them before retiring following the 2018 season.

-At the time of his retirement, Williams ranked fifth in Bills history in tackles and sacks (first overall in sacks among defensive tackles), and made six Pro Bowls.
+At the time of his retirement, Williams ranked among the top players in Bills history in tackles and sacks and made six Pro Bowls.
 He was described by the Associated Press as "the heart and soul" of the Bills during his time there.
+Williams was hired as the defensive line coach for the LSU Tigers in 2025.

-High school career
+Early life

 Williams attended Ruston High School in Ruston, Louisiana, where he was a letterman in football, baseball, and track.
 In football, he was named 5A Louisiana Defensive MVP after recording 78 tackles, 17 for losses and 7 sacks as a senior.
 He was a member of the Baton Rouge Advocate Super Dozen and the New Orleans Times-Picayune Blue Chip Top 15 for Louisiana.
 He also was named MVP of district 1-5A in 2001.
 In track & field, Williams put the shot (53 ft,3 in) on the Ruston track team.

 Williams was considered a four-star recruit by Rivals.com.
 He picked LSU over Auburn, Nebraska, Florida and Tennessee.

 Also in his freshman year of high school he ran for 942 yards and 14 touchdowns for the varsity.

 College career

 Williams attended Louisiana State University, and played for the LSU Tigers football team from 2002 to 2005.
 He played in 46 games for the Tigers, starting 33 at defensive tackle.
 He finished his career with 16.5 quarterback sacks, 26 tackles for loss, and 140 total tackles.
 Williams best season came as a senior, where he recorded 61 tackles, 7.5 tackles for loss, and 4.5 sacks.
-He was named first-team All-American by Rivals.com and second-team All-American by the Associated Press, Walter Camp Foundation, and College Football News.
+He was named first-team All-American and second-team All-American by the Associated Press, Walter Camp Foundation, and College Football News.